-There are 579 small6, seven medium sized and two large distributed generators connected to the Counties Power network.
-Consumers owning distributed generation of less than 10kW, and connected to the Counties Power network, pay 1.02c per kWh to export electricity over the Counties Power network.
-The revenue recovered seeks to recover the incremental costs of connecting the distributed generation.
-These costs relate to the additional compliance and administrative costs, rather than the additional network infrastructure costs.

-Table 6 below summarises these charges and payments.
+There are 708 small, thirteen medium sized and two large distributed generators connected to the Counties Power network.
+Consumers owning distributed generation of less than 10 kW, and connected to the Counties Power network, pay 1.03c per kWh to export electricity over the Counties Power network.
+The revenue recovered seeks to offset the incremental costs of connecting the distributed generation.
+These costs relate to the additional compliance and administrative costs, rather than the additional network infrastructure costs; table 6 below summarises the number of ICPs with distributed generation and their associated charges and payments.